SebastianvonAllmen/EmbLinux_Project/readme.md

-Certainly!
-Based on the new directory structure and files you've shown, I'll adjust the README to reflect the current state of your project.
-I'll also include descriptions for the new files (`per_axis.c`), and I'll ensure everything is aligned with the project structure.

----

 # EmbLinux Project

 This project is a networked game platform running on embedded Linux devices, such as Raspberry Pi, using GPIO and I2C interfaces.
 The platform includes a server and client implementation for playing a game of Rock, Paper, Scissors between two devices.
 Additionally, a REST API is provided for accessing game results stored in a CSV file.